There’s so much to ski and do with SkiBig3. December is prime time to visit with your family, with plenty to keep busy on and off the slopes.

-All the Free Activities
+1) All the Free Activities

-World Cup – Kicking off the month with the Lake Louise Audi World Cup on November 30th to December 3rd, Lake Louise Ski Resort will be a hub of ski activity for all ages and abilities.
+Lake Louise World Cup – Kicking off the month with the Lake Louise Audi World Cup on November 30th to December 3rd, Lake Louise Ski Resort will be a hub of ski activity for all ages and abilities.
 Ice sculpture photo ops and a Mini Food & Drink Market are just a few of the complimentary services that running that weekend.
 Even better, kids ski (and learn!) for free on race days.
 The men’s weekend also runs November 24th-25th.

-See a Winter Performance
+2) Take In a Winter Performance

-Slow Down the Pace
+3) Slow Down the Pace

-Go Beyond the Tourist Experience – A visit to the Whyte Museum of the Canadian Rockies is the perfect way to gain a more personal understanding of Banff National Park, while giving your ski legs a break.
+Learn About Banff’s History – A visit to the Whyte Museum of the Canadian Rockies is the perfect way to gain a more personal understanding of Banff National Park, while giving your ski legs a break.
 Learn about the first stirrings of our resorts, and the pioneers of Canadian Rockies history that set the first tracks.
 Complimentary admission is included with a 3+ day SkiBig3 Lift Ticket.

 Ski Spree by Eddie Hunter.
 Courtesy of the Whyte Museum of the Canadian Rockies.

+Waterpark – The Douglas Fir Waterpark is a lesser-known gem in the town of Banff.
+With two giant indoor waterslides, a kiddies pool, and a 24-person indoor/outdoor Jacuzzi.
+Admission is $12 for kids 6 and up.
 Take in the excitement with your family this December, or any time, by booking a vacation with our Reservations Team!
 They are happy to help you find the best ski & stay deal possible.